AlexsLemonade/scpca-downstream-analyses/README.md

 This can be done independently, or you can use Snakemake's conda integration to set up an R environment that the workflow will use.
 If you are on an Apple Silicon (M1/Arm) Mac, you will need to be sure that you have the Intel version of R, as Bioconductor packages do not currently support the Arm architecture.

-#### Independent installation

-After confirming that you have R version 4.1 (Intel) installed, you will want to make sure that all of the R packages are installed as well.
-From within the `scpca-downstream-analyses` directory, launch `R` at the command line.
-At the R prompt, run the `renv::restore()` command to install all necessary packages.

-Note that pandoc must also be installed and in your path to successfully run the `Snakefile`.
-You can install pandoc system-wide by following [pandoc's instructions](https://pandoc.org/installing.html), or you can add it to your conda environment with `mamba install pandoc`.

 #### Snakemake/conda installation

 Snakemake can also handle the dependencies by creating its own conda environemnts, which we have provided as an option.